fsvreddit/modmail-userinfo/redditwiki.md

 ## Recent changes

 The 1.0.4 release doesn't change functionality compared to previous releases, but improves reliability and stability, as well as reduces API resource usage.
 If you have had issues with the app not responding to new modmail posts, or posting summaries more than once, this release fixes those issues.

+The 1.1 release adds a function to include recent subreddit posts from the user in the summary.